 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it beginning with turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 You should be ready to rock and this point, but again, for more elaborate instructions and information, see Nest Support.

 If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
 If Strogen's Service Experts set up your Nest Thermostat, please reach out to us at 603-923-4570 or schedule an appointment online.
-If your Nest Thermostat was not installed by Strogen's Service Experts, please reach out to Nest Support here.
+If your Nest Thermostat was not put in by Strogen's Service Experts, please reach out to Nest Support here.